darvs/runaway/README.md

 runaway hostname
 ```

-Will print the local host name, for instance `localhost`.
+Will print the local host name, for instance "localhost".

 ```bash
 cd /tmp